Pumpkin Cookies With Cream Cheese Frosting

 disclosure policy.

 These are the BEST soft pumpkin cookies, frosted with tangy-sweet cream cheese frosting.
 Soft pumpkin spiced cookies are the perfect fall dessert recipe!
-These are so easy to make, you don’t even need an electric mixer.
+These are so easy to make you don’t even need an electric mixer.
 Grab a spoon and get cookin’, good lookin’!

 pumpkin cookies with cream cheese frosting on a baking sheet

 Pumpkin spice cookies are a new favorite in our house.
 I made two different kinds this year.
 This version is a soft pumpkin cookie frosted with a nice big old smear of sweet cream cheese frosting.
-I add a 1/2 tsp of salt to balance the sweetness.

 A baking sheet of pumpkin cookies frosted with cream cheese frosting.